djsouthall/gnosim/README.md

 Datasets are the central feature of HDF5.
 You can think of them as NumPy arrays that live on disk.
 Every dataset in HDF5 has a name, a type, and a shape, and supports random access.
 Unlike the built-in np.save and friends, there?s no need to read and write the entire array as a block; you can use the standard NumPy syntax for slicing to read and write just the parts you want.' - Chapter 3 of
-'Python and HDF5 - Unlocking Scientific Data' by Andrew Collette.
+*'Python and HDF5 - Unlocking Scientific Data' by Andrew Collette*.

 Datasets can be added to a file using a command such as:

     file.create_dataset('DATASET_NAME', (LENGTH,), dtype='DTYPE', compression='gzip', compression_opts=9, shuffle=True)

-As discussed in Chapter 7 of 'Python and HDF5 - Unlocking Scientific Data', HDF5 supports many data types, however the main ones used in the simulation are integer, float, strings, and, compound.
+As discussed in Chapter 7 of *'Python and HDF5 - Unlocking Scientific Data'*, HDF5 supports many data types, however the main ones used in the simulation are integer, float, strings, and, compound.
 Compound dtypes utilize the numpy's structured data types, which are used in the simulation for the 'info' data set and info_dtype objects (More in Section 3.2.0).